Sreejith9409/scorecard/README.md

 ## Description
-score-card is a sample Rails application designed using Object Oriented Programming approach.
+Scorecard is a sample Rails application designed using Object Oriented Programming approach.

 ## Problem Statement
 The class teacher of class VII has the scores of his class students in 4 subjects.
 Now he has to